GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 Scrapyard allows to refer any bookmark or page archive throught a link with `ext+scrapyard://` protocol which requires an UUID of a referred item (see the addon help for more details).

+**3. Tagging**

+org-mode allows to add [tags](https://orgmode.org/manual/Tags.html) at the end of a headline, separated by colons and [search](https://orgmode.org/manual/Tag-Searches.html#Tag-Searches) by them.

+Scrapyard also allows to specify tags inside bookmark properties and provides a special tag search mode.

+**4. Search**

+Both Scrapyard and Emacs provide search as a built-in feature in the former case and, for example, through the `lgrep` command in the recent.